 - a) a well-fitting, well-maintained saddle of any type, suitable to the horse and rider shall be used.
 (See below) - b) at the halt there must be a clear 3 cm between any means of support and the rider's trunk - c) any adaptations to a saddle must allow the rider to fall free of the horse.
-Any such adaptation must be listed as a compensating aid on the rider's FEI PE Master List.
+Any such adaptation must be listed as a compensating aid on the rider's FEI PE Master List or EA PE Master List.
 No saddle may be deeper in the seat than 12 cm with the seat pressed down.
 This is measured from the middle of a line from the top of the pommel to the top of the cantle - d) the use of a soft handhold may not be more than 30 cm wide, to assist the rider to balance may be attached to the front of the saddle, in front of or above the pommel - e) such a handhold may not be more than 10 cm above the top of the pommel when held.
-If a hard handhold is essential, it must be stated on the rider's FEI PE Master List - f) plain numnahs may be used - g) dark-coloured seat/saddle covers may be used if they are specified on the FEI PE Master List - h) plain saddlecloths may be used
+If a hard handhold is essential, it must be stated on the rider's FEI PE Master List or EA PE Master List - f) plain numnahs may be used - g) dark-coloured seat/saddle covers may be used if they are specified on the FEI PE Master List or EA PE Master List - h) plain saddlecloths may be used